ClearyCoding/clearycoding.com/README.md

-# My_Website
+# ClearyCoding.Com

-This repository contains the source code for my personal website ClearyCoding.com, as started on the 9th of June, 2023.
+This repository contains the source code of Alexander J. Cleary's personal website as started on the 9th of June 2023.